Hungry Happenings

 Jump to Recipe

-Serve smooth and creamy no-bake cheesecake in these frighteningly cool skull shaped glasses to your Halloween party guests.
+Serve smooth and creamy no-bake cheesecake in these frighteningly cool skull-shaped glasses to your Halloween party guests.
 Your friends will just die when they see these Cheesecake Mousse Skulls on your dessert table.

-Don't you just love these cool skull shaped glasses?
-When I saw them on amazon last Halloween I just had to have them and I thought filling them with something white would make for a simple Halloween dessert so I decided to make these Cheesecake Mousse Skulls.
+Don't you just love these cool skull-shaped glasses?
+When I saw them on Amazon last Halloween I just had to have them and I thought filling them with something white would make for a simple Halloween dessert so I decided to make these Cheesecake Mousse Skulls.

-Not only do these cheesecake mousse skulls make an amazing visual presentation on the table, the no-bake cheesecake is to die for!
+Not only do these cheesecake mousse skulls make an amazing visual presentation on the table, but the no-bake cheesecake is to die for!
 It's so smooth and so creamy and best of all it's super easy to make.

 You know I love to make over-the-top Halloween party food that requires a lot of work like Jack Skellington Chocolate Bowls with Cookies and Cream Mousse, Zombie Candy Cups, and Decorated Sugar Skull Cheese because I really like to WOW my party guests.

-Half of the fun I have at my Halloween party is watching my guests eyes light up when they see the spectacular food table.
+Half of the fun I have at my Halloween party is watching my guest's eyes light up when they see the spectacular food table.

 skull shaped wine glasses filled with no-bake cheesecake mousse on a black background with the phrase "cheesecake mousse skulls"